Current Students

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the university in an administrative, supervisory, academic, research, or support staff position; a person or company with whom the University has contracted; a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.

 A school official has a legitimate educational interest if access is reasonably necessary in order to perform their instructional, research, administrative, or other duties and responsibilities.
+Upon request, the college discloses education records to officials of another school in which a student seeks or intends to enroll.

 (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirement of FERPA.

-The items listed below are considered to be CUNY BA directory information and may be released to a third party without written consent of the student: name, address, AOC, dates of attendance, verification of degrees, and awards received.
+The items listed below are considered to be CUNY BA directory information and may be released to a third party without written consent of the student: name, address, AoC, dates of attendance, verification of degrees, and awards received.

 The office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education.
 600 Independence Avenue, SW, Washington, DC 20202-4605.